ruancomelli/ruancomelli.github.io/content/blog/hello-world/index.md

 Additionally, the site is bilingual (Portuguese and English), with each page having its corresponding version in the other language.
 With this, I intend to reach people worldwide, but also give special care to Brazilians (who don't always have the privilege of knowing English).

 I've also included light mode (for normal people) and dark mode (for tech folks) and a search function to find content throughout the entire site.
-At some point, I'll also include an Atom/RSS feed for those who want to follow my posts.
+There's also an [Atom/RSS feed](/atom.xml) available for those who want to follow my posts.

 To allow me to interact with you, dear reader, I've enabled integration with [Giscus](https://giscus.app/) on all my posts - this way, you can comment and react to my posts.
 Visitors are expected to react with ❤️ to keep the creative flame burning - thank you very much.